 - Add mustard seeds, wait till they splutter.
 Now add jeera.
 Cook till golden brown.

-- Now add curry leaves.
-After they stop spluttering, add turmeric powder, ginger powder.
+- Now add curry leaves, chilies (If using).
+After they stop spluttering, add turmeric powder, ginger powder, chili powder (if using).

 - Turn off flame, add to curd.
 Mix well.